Quasi-regular representations and property RD: Length functions, quasi-regular representations

 \end{defi} \begin{remark} Assume that $G\curvearrowright(X,d)$ acts properly by isometries on a metric space.
 Fix a point $x\in X$, then $g\mapsto L(g):=d(g\cdot x,x)$ defines a length function on $G$. \end{remark}

 We will need the following: \begin{lemma} Let $G$ be a locally compact group endowed with a length function $L$.
 Let $O$ be a compact subset in $G$.
-Then there exists a positive constant $C$ such that for all $g$ in $G$ and for all $x$ in $O$. \end{lemma} \begin{proof}[Proof.]
-Triangle inequality imply that for all $g,x\in G$ Since $L$ is locally bounded, we have for all $x$ in $O$ where $M=\sup\left\{L(x),x\in O\right\}.$ \end{proof} \begin{defi} A unitary representation $\pi: G \rightarrow U(\mathcal{H})$ of a locally compact group has property RD w.r.t. $L$ if there exist $C>0$ and $d\geq 1$ such that for each pair of unit vectors $\xi,\eta \in \mathcal{H}$ we have \end{defi}
+Then there exists a positive constant $C$ such that for all $g$ in $G$ and for all $x$ in $O$. \end{lemma} \begin{proof} Triangle inequality and the equality $L(x)=L(x^{-1})$ imply that for all $g,x\in G$ Since $L$ is locally bounded, we have for all $x$ in $O$ where $M=\sup\left\{L(x),x\in O\right\}.$ \end{proof}